Whole House Repiping Cost

 How Much Does It Cost to Repipe a House?

-Repiping a house typically costs between $4,000 to $15,000, with most homeowners paying around $2 to $6 per linear foot of piping.
+Repiping a house typically costs between $4,000 and $15,000 with an average around $7,500.
+When calculated per linear foot, expect roughly $2 to $10 per foot of piping.
 The total cost depends on your home’s size, plumbing layout, accessibility, and the material chosen for the new pipes.

 Repiping means replacing your home’s entire water supply system—the network of pipes that carries clean water to every faucet, shower, and appliance.
 The process involves opening walls, replacing lines, and restoring finishes.
 Labor often reaches 50%+ of total cost.
 Larger homes or those with difficult pipe access (such as slab foundations or multi-story layouts) will fall on the higher end of the range.